llaske/sugarizer/docs/tutorial/VanillaJS/step2.md

 	</g>
 </svg>
 ```
-To update the activity icon, replace also the content of `activity/activity-icon.svg` by the content of the `pawn-icon.svg` file.
+To update the activity icon, replace also the content of `activity/activity-icon.svg` by the content of the `../icons/pawn-icon.svg` file in `css/activity.css`.

 Let's run again our activity.
 Now, we have a beautiful pawn icon.